Cemetery Plot Buying and Selling

 thousands of dollars, selling an unwanted cemetery plot or mausoleum, has

-those undergoing the unfortunate process of burying a loved one, purchasing
+the unfortunate process of burying a loved one, purchasing a cemetery plot

-a cemetery plot for resale from a private individual, can prove a significant
+for resale from a private individual, can prove a significant way to lower

-way to lower the total expenditure.
-Purchasing a cemetery plot for
+the total expenditure.
+Purchasing a cemetery plot for sale can prove

-sale can prove a lot less costly than purchasing direct from the cemetery.
+a lot less costly than purchasing direct from the cemetery.
+There

-are in excess of a million cemetery plots in the U.S. than individuals
+in excess of a million cemetery plots in the U.S. that individuals no longer

-no longer have a need for.
-In the past attempting to sell a grave
+have a need for.
+In the past attempting to sell a grave site was

-site was often quite difficult.
-Firstly it came with a sense of a
+often quite difficult.
+Firstly it came with a sense of a ‘morbid’

-‘morbid’ type of product resell, and then there was the issue of how and
+type of product resell, and then there was the issue of how and where you

-where you advertised.
-The only real way was to place adverts in local
+advertised.
+The only real way was to place adverts in local paper

 Word of mouth via funeral directors or church ministers was perhaps the